-Deloitte et Associés

-185, avenue Charles de Gaulle - 92200 Neuilly-sur-Seine Represented by Mr. Albert Aidan

-Deloitte et Associés was appointed regular statutory auditor at the June 21, 2010 shareholders' general meeting for a six-year term ending at the close of the ordinary shareholders' general meeting called to approve the financial statements for the fiscal year ending December 31, 2015.
-It will be recommended that the May 25, 2016 shareholders' general meeting reappoint Deloitte et Associés as regular statutory auditor for a six-year term ending at the close of the ordinary shareholders' general meeting called to approve the financial statements for the fiscal year ending December 31, 2021.
+Deloitte et Associés 185, avenue Charles de Gaulle - 92200 Neuilly-sur-Seine Represented by Mr. Albert Aidan Deloitte et Associés was appointed regular statutory auditor at the May 25, 2016 shareholders' general meeting for a six-year term ending at the close of the ordinary shareholders' general meeting called to approve the financial statements for the fiscal year ending December 31, 2021.
 Deloitte et Associés has been the statutory auditor of the Group's principal subsidiaries in France and abroad since incorporation.
 Deloitte et Associés is registered with the Versailles Institute of Statutory Auditors.

-Comptabilité Finance Gestion Audit - CFG Audit 10, rue Ernest Psichari - 75007 Paris

-CFG Audit was appointed regular statutory auditor at the June 10, 2014 shareholders' general meeting for a six-year term ending at the close of the ordinary shareholders' general meeting called to approve the financial statements for the fiscal year ending December 31, 2019.
+Comptabilité Finance Gestion Audit - CFG Audit 10, rue Ernest Psichari - 75007 Paris CFG Audit was appointed regular statutory auditor at the June 10, 2014 shareholders' general meeting for a six-year term ending at the close of the ordinary shareholders' general meeting called to approve the financial statements for the fiscal year ending December 31, 2019.
 CFG Audit is registered with the Paris Institute of Statutory Auditors.